stephen-cloud/c-19-2/docs/awesome-table.md

 As we already saw, the table that displays all the vehicles is lame.
 It does not paginate and it only works on all the vehicles at once.
-It does not let you create, update, or update the data within the table.
+It does not let you create, update, or delete data within the table.
 In addition, we had to create the table from scratch using the basic elements of Material UI.

 Let's fix that.
-Or rather, let someone else fix it for us.
+Or better still, let someone else fix it for us.
 Enter the magnificent Material Table, <https://material-table.com>.

 We're just about to make some big changes to `Vehicle.tsx` with quite a few steps.
 As always, if you want to skip the steps and see the end result check "The upshot" section.